Kinesiology

 KINE 350 Leadership and Ethics in Sport3 Credits

-This course is designed to give individuals an understanding of the various aspects of leadership as well as a survey course of the development and application of moral and ethical values in sport administration settings.
+Exploration of the various aspects of leadership.
+Survey of the development and application of moral and ethical values in sport administration settings.

 KINE 360 Motor Learning3 Credits